Notable US Spies Fast Facts

 1968-1986 - Noshir Gowadia is employed by Northrop Grumman where he works on technology relating to the B-2 Spirit Bomber, aka the "Stealth" bomber.

-July 2003-June 2005 - Travels to China six times to "provide defense services in the form of design, test support and test data analysis of technologies for the purpose of assisting the PRC with a cruise missile system by developing a stealthy exhaust nozzle."
+July 2003-June 2005 - Travels to China six times to "provide defense services in the form of design, test support and test data analysis of technologies to assist the PRC with a cruise missile system by developing a stealthy exhaust nozzle."
 He is paid over $100,000 during this period.

 October 2005 - Arrested and charged with passing national defense information to China.
 Superseding indictments are issued in 2006 and 2007.